 Echo clocks are provided on the QDR-II to simplify data capture on high-speed systems.
 Two echo clocks are generated by the QDR-II.
-CQ is referenced with respect to C and $\overline{CQ}$ is referenced with respect to $\overline{C}$ .
-These are free-running clocks and are synchronized to the output clock (C/ $\overline{C}$ ) of the QDR-II.
-In the single clock mode, CQ is generated with respect to K. The timings for the echo clocks are shown in the AC Timing table.
+CQ is referenced with respect to C and CQ is referenced with respect to C. These are free-running clocks and are synchronized to the output clock (C/C) of the QDR-II.
+In the single clock mode, CQ is generated with respect to K and CQ is generated with respect to K. The timings for the echo clocks are shown in the AC Timing table.